 As you may be aware Travis County Parks has published their 10 year Master Plan and had held public meetings.Public comment has been extended until May 1Apparently Travis County has NOT heard from the Mountain Bikers, it’s obvious we are happy with how things are going.BUT…. the Commissioner of Precinct 3 is under pressure to locate and develop intramural fields.
 Which is not a bad thing for a growing community… but with no input from bikers, the Commissioners may hear loudly from a minority and react to that.We are requesting you to state how important the mountain bike resource of Reimers Ranch is, and how important additional biking areas are to their enjoyment of Travis County Parks.Can we get your support?The link above has the email that comments need to be sent to.The comments should state:1.
 How important the current access is to the user.2.
 How additional parkland for similar access is needed considering the writer’s perspective of additional new users in the area.I apologize for the last minute plea for support, but it is not to late to help.Thanks so much for your assistance with this!

 IMBA’s Take A Kid Mountain Biking Day strives to encourage communities in the U.S.A. and around the world to join together and ride mountain bikes with kids.
+We decided to take our kids this year and even bought them new helmets from Bike Hint.
 Take A Kid Mountain Biking Day (TKMBD) events range in size from a few kids and families to several hundred gathering at a local park or trailhead.
 IMBA clubs and chapters, retail shops, Trips for Kids, schools, scouts and community groups are encouraged to host events.
 Last year over 15,000 kids and family members participated in 150+ community events in the U.S. Several events were registered in other countries including: Italy, Australia, South Africa, Canada, Malaysia, and Mexico.
 You, your family or your company are encouraged to join the fun and participate in IMBA’s Take a Kid Mountain Biking Day.

 Celebrate Take A Kid Mountain Biking Day on June 11, 2016 and October 1, 2016.